acquia/acquia-cms-starterkit/README.md

-# Acquia CMS Starter toolkit
+# Acquia CMS Site Template CLI
 [![Build Status](https://github.com/acquia/acquia-cms-starterkit/actions/workflows/acms.yml/badge.svg)](https://github.com/acquia/acquia-cms-starterkit)

 The official command-line tool for downloading and building drupal site with acquia_cms modules for different use cases.
-Acquia CMS starterkit cli tool helps you to quickly setup the Drupal sites based on your needs.
+Acquia CMS Site Template cli tool helps you to quickly setup the Drupal sites based on your needs.
 Currently, the cli tool will present you the following use cases:

 | Name  | Description |